Antidepressants (album): Title and artwork

+Composition

-Style and themes
+Style

-Antidepressants has been described in reviews as post-punk, and gothic rock.
-Like its predecessor, it took a guitar-led approach, with guitarist Richard Oakes at one point elaborating how the stylistic backdrop for Autofiction allowed him draw upon early influences such as Keith Levene (PiL), John McGeoch (Magazine, Siouxsie and the Banshees), the Fall, and Wire.
-The album's gothic influence is largely noticeable on tracks like the closer "Life Is Endless, Life Is a Moment", cited in Louder Than War for its "tribal drums, spooky low bass line, chiming guitars and ethereal keys".
-Inspired by contemporary bands' incorporation of spoken word vocals in their music, such as Dry Cleaning, Shame, and Yard Act, Anderson implemented this approach for Autofictions "Personality Disorder", and on Antidepressants, he leans more heavily into this style.
-That said, Antidepressants also displays a further propensity towards anthemic choruses.
-As is often the case throughout Suede's career, the album occasionally shifts to a ballad, notably on the aforementioned ballet project leftovers "Somewhere Between an Atom and Star" and "Life Is Endless...".
+Antidepressants has been described in reviews as post-punk and gothic rock.
+Like its predecessor, it took a guitar-led approach, with guitarist Richard Oakes at one point elaborating how the stylistic backdrop for Autofiction allowed him draw upon early influences such as Keith Levene, John McGeoch, the Fall, and Wire.
+Anderson, inspired by contemporary bands' incorporation of spoken word vocals such as Dry Cleaning, Shame, and Yard Act, occasionally performs in spoken word himself, like on the introduction to "Disintegrate" and on "June Rain".
+In addition, the album also displays a further shift towards anthemic choruses. particularly when compared to Autofiction.
+Typical of Suede albums, it also features ballads, such as "June Rain", "Somewhere Between an Atom and Star", and "Life Is Endless, Life Is a Moment".
+The latter closes the album with a heavily gothic-influenced sound, cited in Louder Than War for its "tribal drums, spooky low bass line, chiming guitars and ethereal keys".

+Themes and lyrics

 There's certainly a sense of memento mori about the record.
 People might see it as morbid and macabre, but it's actually life-affirming: the reminder of death makes you aware of how precious life is.
 It's about the joy within a moment when you realise that life is fleeting and you have to live it to the full.

 — —Brett Anderson, Uncut (Note: The original Uncut magazine review contained a supplemental interview of Anderson.
 When the review was ported onto their website, the interview was omitted.)

-Antidepressants explores themes such as paranoia, death, and disconnection in the modern age.
+Antidepressants explores themes such as paranoia, death, and finding connection in a disconnected world.
+At the onset, an automated voice says the phrase "connected, disconnected".
 While the overall result is dark, both in tone and in subject matter, the lyrics often employ a more optimistic perspective.
-"Dancing with the Europeans" is a celebration of the connections that people do have in an otherwise disconnected world, and on "Broken Music for Broken People", seen as reminiscent of Suede's 1996 song "Trash", it suggests that music offers the socially disenfranchised a means to connect.
-Interspersed throughout are a series of disembodied voices, introducing the album with the message "connected – disconnected".
+"Dancing with the Europeans", inspired by a gig in Spain that helped to bring Anderson out of a depressive state, is a celebration of the connections that people have in an otherwise disconnected world.
+On "Broken Music for Broken People", seen by critics as reminiscent of Suede's 1996 song "Trash", it suggests that music offers the socially disenfranchised a means to connect.
 "Sweet Kid" is a song of reassurances toward Anderson's son, told from a frame of reference driven by an awareness of his own mortality.